IsantePlus/openmrs-module-isanteplus-labonfhir/README.md

-# OpenMRS Laboratory Workflows Module
+# iSantePlus Laboratory Workflows Module

 ## Overview
-This module provides support for FHIR-based communication between OpenMRS and a FHIR-enabled Laboratory Information System (LIS) like OpenELIS.
+This module provides support for FHIR-based communication between iSantePlus and a FHIR-enabled Laboratory Information System (LIS) like OpenELIS.

 The laboratory workflows supported by this module are based on